astramieri/oracle-forms/docs/triggers.md

 ### Trigger Scope

-The scope of a trigger is determined by its position in the formobject hierarchy—that is, the type of object under which you create the trigger.
+The scope of a trigger is determined by its position in the form object hierarchy.

 There are 3 possible levels:
 - Form level